fbpx

-Celiac disease is a condition where the body’s own immune system reacts to gluten, a protein found in wheat, barley, and rye, damaging the small intestine and preventing it from absorbing vital nutrients.
+Celiac disease is a condition where the body’s immune system reacts to gluten, a protein found in wheat, barley, and rye, damaging the small intestine and preventing it from absorbing vital nutrients.
 This can have serious health implications and if left untreated can lead to further complications such as malnourishment, damage to the digestive system, and even an increased risk of certain cancers.
 While it is considered a fairly rare condition, it is estimated that around one in 100 people suffer from the condition and at least another six in 100 suffer from non-celiac gluten sensitivity.

 It is important to be aware of the signs and symptoms of celiac disease as this can lead to an early diagnosis and better management of the condition.
 If a person suspects they may be suffering from celiac disease, it’s important to speak to their doctor about the best course of action.

-II.
-Signs and Symptoms of Celiac Disease:
+Signs and Symptoms of Celiac Disease

-The signs and symptoms of celiac disease can vary from person to person, but some common symptoms include abdominal pain, diarrhea, bloating, constipation, anemia, fatigue, weight loss and general feelings of ill health.
+The signs and symptoms of celiac disease can vary from person to person, but some common symptoms include abdominal pain, diarrhea, bloating, constipation, anemia, fatigue, weight loss, and general feelings of ill health.
 It is important to be aware of these as they may be indicators of celiac disease.

 If left untreated, celiac disease can lead to further health complications, such as malnourishment, damage to the digestive system, and even an increased risk of certain cancers.
-It is therefore essential to diagnose the celiac disease accurately and early on.
+It is therefore essential to diagnose celiac disease accurately and early on.

-III.
-Diagnosing Celiac Disease:
+Diagnosing Celiac Disease

 If you are experiencing any of the above symptoms, or have a close family member with celiac disease, it is important to speak to your doctor as soon as possible.